-Connected sources are defined with two source locations (i.e. First Source and Second Source).
+Connected sources are defined with two source locations (i.e. a sink and a source).
 For this option the source contribution to both the continuity equation and the momentum equations is taken into account.

-Define the coordinates for the First Source and Second Source points on the Location tab page (Figure 4.14).
+Define the coordinates for the Sink and Source points on the Location tab page (Figure 4.14).
 Alternatively, locate the points on the Map via the arrow buttons beside the input boxes.

-The Edit Features toolbox on the 2D Overland menu ribbon, or the Flooding Layer Editing Tools map toolbar may also be used to create or edit connected point source segments on the Map.
+The Edit Features toolbox on the 2D Overland menu ribbon may also be used to edit connected point source segments on the Map.